alex-mcleod/py_msg/README.md

 py_msg
 ======

-Module for storing and processing message dumps
+Python module for storing and processing message dumps.

-Currently undocumented until I've finished using this module in another project.
+This module will remain undocumented until I've finished using it in another project.